cata-lystic/jrecraft-server/README.md

 Most of it really shouldn't matter (Windows, Mac, or Linux) as long as you have Java and whatever else is required to run a Paper (Spigot) server.

 ### Install Java
 The default Java in Ubuntu is Java 17 which is fine.
+You'll need wget in the next step so get that too

-	sudo apt install default-jdk
+	sudo apt install default-jdk wget

 ### Download Paper (Server)
 I'm not going to include it because I don't want to read the license.